meribold/git-snap/readme.md

-`git snap` creates a commit that includes most local changes on a user- and machine-specific snapshots branch.
+Running `git snap` creates a commit that includes most local changes on a user- and machine-specific snapshots branch.
 It doesn't ask for a commit message.
 It also doesn't touch the working tree, saves and restores the index, and switches back to the branch that was checked out before running `git snap`.
 In other words, everything looks the same as before after running `git snap`, but your changes are safely stored by Git and can be pushed to a remote for redundancy or sharing.

-This is in contrast to stashes.
+I know about `git stash`.
+This tool is something else.
+I'm also aware I can frequently create throwaway commits and clean up the history later.
+That's fair.
+But often I want to save my unfinished changes without causing `git diff` to not show them anymore.

 ## Usage